-When comparing Corona SDK vs Blender, the Slant community recommends Blender for most people.
+When comparing Corona SDK vs Blender, the Slant community recommends Corona SDK for most people.
 In the question“What are the best game engines for beginners and non-programmers?”
-Blender is ranked 10th while Corona SDK is ranked 12th.
-The most important reason people chose Blender is:
+Corona SDK is ranked 10th while Blender is ranked 12th.

 Ranked in these QuestionsQuestion Ranking